Angeli-Code/Dotfiles/README.md

 ### Notes
 - I am putting all my effort into becoming a better programmer so you will find my dotfiles are relatively minimal.
+I once had a whole i3/hyprland configuration and arch linux config but it was all a distraction.